The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Discussion

-Standard STR genotype profiling yields match probabilities on the order of $q \sim 10^{-12}$ or smaller.
+\textbf{The DNA regime.} Standard STR genotype profiling yields match probabilities on the order of $q \sim 10^{-12}$ or smaller.
 Even with databases of size $n \sim 10^{6}$, the product $nq \sim 10^{-6} \ll 1$ remains far below the critical scale where coincidental matches become probable.

-In this extreme regime, likelihood ratios dominate the posterior odds, validating Balding's argument that database size does not meaningfully dilute evidential weight.
+In this extreme regime, likelihood ratios dominate the posterior odds.
+The prior odds $r/n$ may be small (perhaps $10^{-6}$ if we have one suspect among a million), but the likelihood ratio $s/q \sim 10^{12}$ is so enormous that posterior probabilities remain overwhelmingly high.
+This validates Balding's argument: database size does not meaningfully dilute evidential weight when $nq \ll 1$.

+\textbf{The surveillance regime.} Multi-attribute surveillance systems operate in a fundamentally different regime.
+With $\lambda = 5$ and threshold multiplier $c = 3$ (i.e., $m = 15$), we have $q \sim 10^{-4}$ (Section~\ref{sec:fundamental}).
+For populations of $n \sim 10^{6}$, the product $nq \sim 100 \gg 1$ places the system far above the critical scale.

-By contrast, multi-attribute surveillance systems often operate far above the critical threshold, where prior odds collapse faster than likelihood ratios can compensate.
-In this regime, Stockmarr's caution applies: match evidence loses evidential weight as search populations grow.
-The same mathematics governs both contexts; the numerical parameters place them on opposite sides of the critical scale $n \sim \exp(\lambda D)$.
+In this regime, prior odds collapse faster than likelihood ratios can compensate.
+Even if the likelihood ratio $s/q$ is substantial, the prior odds $r/n$ are so unfavorable that posterior probabilities remain low.
+Stockmarr's caution applies: match evidence loses evidential weight as search populations grow.

+\textbf{Resolution.} The critical scale $n_{\mathrm{crit}} \sim \exp(\lambda D)$ separates these regimes.
+Stockmarr and Balding are both correct in their respective contexts: DNA forensics operates where $nq \ll 1$ (likelihood-driven), while multi-attribute surveillance operates where $nq \gg 1$ (base-rate dominated).
+The apparent contradiction dissolves once we recognize this regime distinction.

-\subsection{Key Takeaways}
+\subsubsection{Key Takeaways}

 \begin{enumerate} \item \textbf{Bayesian scaling mirrors frequentist scaling:} Bayesian actionability inherits the exponential factor $e^{\lambda D(c\|1)}$ but includes the additional multiplicative factor $(1-\alpha)rs/\alpha$; see \eqref{eq:bayes_critical_scale}.